-- Starting from DCT 12.0.0 we have introduced one new service(container) named Masking. - Memory and CPU requirement for this newly added service(container) is 512Mi and 500m respectively.
+Starting from DCT 15.0.0 we have introduced one new service (container) named virtualization-app.

+The memory and CPU requirement for this newly added service (container) is 512Mi and 600m, respectively.

-- This container creates a new persistent volume of 1GB dynamically, if you are using preexisting static persistent volumes for other existing pods(i.e. gateway and database) then similar to these pods, please create a new persistent volume claim for masking pod too and update the maskingPvcName property in the values.yaml with the name of static persistent volume claim. - For customising masking service resources(request and limits) and properties please refer values.yaml file in the helm chart of current release.
+This container creates a new persistent volume of 1GB dynamically.
+If you are using pre-existing static persistent volumes for other existing pods (i.e. gateway and database), similarly to these pods, create a new persistent volume claim for the virtualization-app pod, then update the virtualizationAppPvcName property in the values.yaml with the name of the static persistent volume claim.

+For customizing virtualization-app service resources (i.e. request and limits) and properties, please refer values.yaml file in the Helm chart of thre current release.